 Albus sighed.
 "His orphanage is no longer standing.
 I even checked Ollivander's, where he got his wand.
 I sent another Order member to Albania last year to see if he had one hidden where he spent his exile."

 "Who was that?" asked Lupin.

 "I'd rather not say, but you can be assured that he was exceptionally vigilant."

 "I've searched the castle, but of course, even I don't claim to know every secret it holds."

 "Maybe he's left one in the Chamber of Secrets," suggested Harry.

 "That is certainly a possibility, and worth investigating, but I don't believe he had sufficient time to take a trip into the Chamber the last time he was inside the castle."

-"He trusted Malfoy with one," said Hermione pensively.
+"He trusted Malfoy with one," Hermione mentioned pensively.
 "Couldn't he have trusted another Death Eater with one?"

-"Perhaps," Albus said, "But the question is, which one.
+"Perhaps," Albus agreed, "But the question is, which one.
 And where would he or she keep it?"

 Dumbledore looked thoughtful.
 "I wonder if Minister Vehosia would be able to persuade the goblins to allow us to search the vaults of known Death Eaters.
 They know that Riddle will destroy them if he wins the war."